DanielGanchev/jwt_0.12.6/README.md

 # JWT Implementation

-This project is a Spring Boot application that implements JWT (JSON Web Token) based authentication 0.12.6 without Spring Security.
+This project is a Spring Boot application that implements JWT (JSON Web Token) based authentication 0.12.6 without Spring Security with Mail system for Reset Password and Email Verification.